-After you select Workflow Override, two drop down menus will appear under the Workflow section.
-Here, you can completely swap out the Workflow to another (A), and you can see a preview of the Workflow in the box to the right.
-After you've selected your new Workflow, or maybe you kept it in the same one, you can use the second dropdown (B) to select the Stage the Workflow will be in after you Apply.
+After you select Workflow Override (A), two drop down menus will appear under the Workflow section.
+Here, you can completely swap out the Workflow to another (B), and you can see a preview of the Workflow by clicking the link to the right (D).
+After you've selected your new Workflow, or maybe you kept it in the same one, you can use the second dropdown (C) to select the Stage the Workflow will be in after you Apply.

 Every User will be able to check this pop-out to see who is assigned to which Stages, but only if the Workflow has been left unlocked will a User, other than an Admin, be allowed to change the Assignee's.

 You'll be able to quickly tell if a Workflow's Assignee's have been edited at all by looking at the header above the table.
 If it says Admin Setup (A) then it is following what was configured by your admins.
 If it says Local Setup (B), then someone made changes.
 In our example, the Local Setup replaced the Tertiary User with Grace & Haley for the Legal Review Stage.
 You can see who and when those changes where made by going to the History tab in the Container and filtering by Workflow actions.